 Now, after adjusting the keystrokes, click on “Apply” and then on “OK” to finally save the changes.

 Reboot your computer.
 After rebooting, check if you are still facing the problem with keyboard lag.

-3. Follow the on-screen instruction in the Troubleshooting window.
-Troubleshooter will find any problems with Keyboard lag issue, and attempt to fix the problem.
+The troubleshooter will find any problems with the Keyboard lag issue and attempt to fix the problem.

 Reboot your computer.
 After rebooting, you should not be facing any further issues with the lag.

 Fix-6 Update the keyboard driver on your computer-

 1. Press Windows key+ R to open Run.